aencyproject/aencyproject/README.md

-gabrielzix@linuxmint:~ hello! my name is Gabriel gabrielzix@linuxmint:~ my pronouns are "he/him" gabrielzix@linuxmint:~ i am the creator of Aency
+gabrielzix@linuxmint:~ hello! my name is Gabriel.
+My pronouns are "he/him".
+Im the creator of Aency, expanding innovation and creativity.